Ottawa · Canada

 • Product structure (variant levels, variant types, etc.)

-• Price row storage (catalog version aware or not, etc.)
+• Price row storage (catalog-version-aware or not, etc.)

-• Number of sites and relations between them
+• Number of sites and their relationships

-• Which system is the master record keeper for products, prices, inventory, orders and customers.
+• Which system is the master record-keeper for products, prices, inventory, orders, and customers

 • Code repository, code review, code quality, code testing

-• Integration with critical “internal” components like ERP/CRM/OMS
+• Integration with critical “internal” components like ERP / CRM / OMS

 • Data imports and exports